+s of CSSR Work-Out Agreement ompliant Adult:

-Please check one of the below boxes:
+Please e check one of the below boxes:

-- □ I [head of household or spouse/cohead] certify that the noncompliant adult named above no longer resides in the unit.
-[Verification attached.] - □ I, the noncompliant adult named above, agree to complete \\\\\\ hours in the upcoming 12-month lease term.
-These hours include the \\\\\\ hours not fulfilled in the previous lease term, plus the 96 hours for the upcoming lease term.
+I [head of household or spouse/cohead] certify that the noncompliant adult named above no longer resides in the unit.
+[Verification attached.]

+I, the noncompliant adult named above, agree to completeupcoming 12-month lease term.
+These hours include thethe previous lease term, plus the 96 hours for the upcoming le hours not fulfilled in

 Below is a description of means through which I will comply with the CSSR requirement:

 Description of Activity Number of Hours

 1.

 2.

 3.

 4.

 5.

-2. Total Hours

 Total Hours

-SIGNED AND ATTESTED THIS DATE
+SIGN ED AND ATTESTED THIS DATE

-Signature: Date:

-Head of Household
+Signatı ure:Head of Household Date:

-Signature: Date:

-0 Noncompliant Adult, if other than Head of Household
+Signatı Noncompliant Adult, if other than Head of Household Date:

-Signature: Date:
+Signati ure: Date: